 About our writer

-Georgia graduated with a degree in English Literature from Christ’s College, Cambridge
+Georgia graduated with a Masters Degree in Renaissance Literature from Girton College, Cambridge last July

 For some prospective students, choosing what course they want to study at university could not be easier.
 We’ve all met them: their parents are doctors, and their parents’ parents are doctors, and their parents’ parents’ parents… and so on, so they decide to study medicine at university to carry on the family tradition.